mattermost/mattermost-plugin-github/README.md

 ### Playwright e2e tests

+This line is a benign temporary probe for CodeRabbit workflow validation and will be removed after testing.

 In order to get your environment set up to run [Playwright](https://playwright.dev) tests, please see the setup guide at [e2e/playwright](/e2e/playwright#readme).